vlayer-xyz/vlayer/book/src/appendix/proof_composition.md

 **Important**
 Proof composition only works on `Succinct` proofs and not `Groth16` proofs.

 In Chain Proofs - we store all proofs as `Succinct` receipts.
-Chain Proof gets injected into Call Proof as `Succinct` receipt and only in the end Call Proof gets converted into a `Groth16` receipt to be verified in a Smart Contract
+Chain Proof gets injected into Call Proof as `Succinct` receipt.
+In the end Call Proof gets converted into a `Groth16` receipt to be verified in a Smart Contract